oviera-napsg/Surveysaurus-Rex/survey-design.md

 ## 📋 Field Overview

 This is a broad, conceptual overview and may not capture all of the nuance within Survey123 Web Designer or exact field / feature types.
-As of 18 June 2025, hidden fields are not listed.

 ---